secretstartups/handbook/sales/commissions/index.html.md

 ## **Charter**
 Sales Commissions is a part of Field Operations, reporting into Sales Operations.
-Our goal is to incentivize the field to close business, make GitLab successful and process commissions in an accurate and timely fashion.
+Our goal is to incentivize the field to close business, collaborate to make GitLab successful and process commissions in an accurate and timely fashion.
 We aim to be viewed as a trusted business partner for Field Sales.

 ## **Meet The Team**